Wuuuz001/CAD-Daedalus/README.md

 ## 📖 About The Project

-[cite_start]Integrating Large Language Models (LLMs) into Computer-Aided Design (CAD) presents a fundamental challenge: LLMs operate on probabilistic correlations, while engineering demands deterministic precision and adherence to strict standards. [cite: 5] [cite_start]End-to-end generative approaches often result in designs that are physically unrealizable, unstable, or non-compliant with manufacturing constraints, requiring costly manual rework. [cite: 6, 26]
+Integrating Large Language Models (LLMs) into Computer-Aided Design (CAD) presents a fundamental challenge: LLMs operate on probabilistic correlations, while engineering demands deterministic precision and adherence to strict standards.
+End-to-end generative approaches often result in designs that are physically unrealizable, unstable, or non-compliant with manufacturing constraints, requiring costly manual rework.

-**CAD-Daedalus** addresses this problem by architecturally reframing the LLM's role. [cite_start]Instead of being an unreliable end-to-end generator, the LLM acts as an **interactive proposal engine** within a verifiable and deterministic framework. [cite: 7, 102] [cite_start]Our core innovation is the decoupling of probabilistic intent parsing from deterministic geometric synthesis, ensuring that all generated outputs are verifiably correct and compliant with engineering standards. [cite: 15, 31]
+**CAD-Daedalus** addresses this problem by architecturally reframing the LLM's role. [cite_start]Instead of being an unreliable end-to-end generator, the LLM acts as an **interactive proposal engine** within a verifiable and deterministic framework.
+Our core innovation is the decoupling of probabilistic intent parsing from deterministic geometric synthesis, ensuring that all generated outputs are verifiably correct and compliant with engineering standards. [cite: 15, 31]

 ## 🏛️ Core Architecture